 Why get an alarm permit?

-Having a permit may help avoid fines for excessive or false alarms by giving police the ability to proactively track problems.
+Having an alarm permit ensures Police and Fire Departments have a list of responsible parties, who can respond to a location in case of an emergency.
+Alarm permits may also help avoid fees for excessive or false alarms by giving police the ability to proactively track problems.
 Administrative fees are issued for excessive false alarms, even if you have a permit.
-Alarm owners are allowed three false alarms within a 365 day period.
+Alarm owners are allowed three false alarms within a 365-day period.
 Any false alarms beyond that point are deemed excessive and will result in an administrative fee being assessed.
-The cost of the invoices are $65 for each Police response, $107 for each Fire Department response.
+The administrative fees for excessive false alarms are $82.00 for each Police response and $135.00 for each Fire Department response.

-An application must be filled out and returned with the fee to get the new alarm permit.
-You can pick up an application at any Police or Fire station, the Permits and ID office or download an application.
+An alarm application must be completed and returned with the application fee to obtain a new alarm permit.
+Alarm applications are located at any Police or Fire station, the Permits and ID office, or download an application.

 Oklahoma City Police Department